rhythmus/scratch/proposal.md

 ## Research:

 I've looked into what letters correspond to what phonemes by language (or the romanisation of that language).
-I looked at the ten languages with the highest number of internet users, plus Hindi, because I felt like it. ([googdoc](https://docs.google.com/spreadsheet/ccc?key=0AoF7JCDAQNZCdDZrNmJid0owRnRGUDRCR3NreXZ1cHc&usp=sharing))
+I looked at the ten languages with the highest number of internet users, plus Hindi, because I felt like it.
+(This [googdoc](https://docs.google.com/spreadsheet/ccc?key=0AoF7JCDAQNZCdDZrNmJid0owRnRGUDRCR3NreXZ1cHc&usp=sharing) should make it easy to see which letters are cool and which are a total write-off)

 From this I believe we can select a set of letters and letter pairs which are relatively unambiguous in their pronunciation across a wide range of languages: